The best time to visit Bolivia depends on where you go. Although it is a country of climatic extremes, it can be visited all year round.

 - 98% of our clients would recommend us

-Practical tips for traveling to Bolivia, from social protocols to guidance on money matters, with a link to the latest government travel advice.
+Practical tips for traveling to Bolivia, from social protocols to guidance on money matters, with a link to the latest US State Department travel advice.

 Request our brochure